Rowland Davies (priest): Works

 A sermon by Davies appeared in 1717.
 He wrote a detailed Account of the State of the Diocese of Cork in 1682, left in manuscript in the diocesan registry.

 Family

-Davies married in 1674 Elizabeth, daughter of Captain Robert Stannard, and granddaughter of Michael Boyle, Archbishop of Armagh; she died 28 February 1715.
+Davies married in 1674 Elizabeth, daughter of Captain Robert Stannard, granddaughter of Sir Robert Travers (MP) and great granddaughter of Richard Boyle, Archbishop of Tuam; she died 28 February 1715.
 They had four sons who reached manhood, besides other sons who died young, and several daughters.
 One of his sons was preferred to the archdeaconry of Cloyne in 1742.